 Horticulturalist, nurseryman, collector, prolific writer and awardwinning broadcaster.
-Stephen brings his profound knowledge to ASA garden tours in France, Madagascar, Spain, Madeira & the Azores, and Australia.
+Stephen brings his profound knowledge to ASA garden tours in France, Morocco, Madagascar, Spain, Chile, New Zealand and Western Australia.

 Stephen Ryan, horticulturalist, author and broadcaster, started working in his father's nursery at the age of ten and at the same time joined the Mt.
 Macedon Horticultural Society.
 By the age of 19 he was the president and still is to this day.
 After completing a Gardening and Turf Management apprenticeship, and achieving an Award of Merit as the top Victorian apprentice he subsequently was awarded two scholarships, one in the United Kingdom and the other in New Zealand.
 On Stephen's return to Australia he ran his family nursery until he started his own nationally recognised nursery Dicksonia Rare Plants a few years later in 1980 and has been a passionate plant collector ever since.